ysyk2021/ai-driven-fraud-investigation-enhancing-fraud-detection-and-recovery/src/chapter-3-2.md

-# Predictive Analytics and Forecasting for Fraud Risk Assessment

 As fraud continues to evolve, organizations face the challenge of identifying potential risks and preventing fraudulent activities.
 Predictive analytics and forecasting using artificial intelligence (AI) provide powerful tools for assessing fraud risks proactively.
 This chapter explores the implementation of AI in fraud detection and prevention through predictive analytics and forecasting, specifically focusing on fraud risk assessment.